PaddlePaddle/VisualDL/README.md

 ### Run a demo from scratch
 ```
 vdl_scratch.py
-visualDL --logdir=scratch_log
+visualDL --logdir=scratch_log --port=8080
 ```
-that will start a server locally.
+that will start a server locally on port 8080.

 ### Contribute